NASA-PDS/registry/docs/source/user/load1.rst

    harvest -c /tmp/kaguya.cfg

 all XML files in */data/orex/orex_spice* folder and its subfolders will be processed.
-All metadata from PDS4 labels will be extracted and loaded into Registry (Elasticsearch).
+All metadata from PDS4 labels will be extracted and loaded into Registry (OpenSearch).

 You will see multiple log messages similar to these: